 Kickstarter and IndieGoGo

 Platforms such as Kickstarter and IndieGoGo are also great for marketing research.
-These have been used by brands to build up a customer base before the release of a product.
 A lot of businesses have used such platforms to provide the funding needed to bring an idea to launch and they provide ready-made tools to communicate with buyers and supporters.

 It’s essential on both IndieGoGo and Kickstarter to tell your story.
 It needs to be both personal and a labor of love.
 Even if you don’t go down this particular route there is a lot to be gained from reading about these projects and using a similar story-telling approach on your own site or eCommerce store.
 By making your brand more personal, you can build empathy and goodwill with perspective customers.